buserror/libmui/README.md

 It is also a lot simpler than the original in concept: everything is either a *mui_window* (well, windows, menubars and menus); OR a *mui_control* (menu titles, menu items, everything in windows, even separator lines).

 ## Window Manager
 It can create windows, and it can draw into them.
-Has up to 15 'layers', and can do clipping and stuff.
+It has up to 15 'layers', and can do clipping and stuff.
 Got the typical 'BringToFront' behaviour, and you can drag windows around.

 I deliberately limited the number of coordinate systems to 2 -- like the old one; so you get the 'screen coordinates' and the 'window content coordinates'.
 I was half tempted to create a fully hierarchical system, but realized it was really not neeeded, and would just make things more complicated.